Skate, eat and drink in the Dane John this Christmas

 The council, which is running the rink in-house as a commercial and cultural venture, announces today (Monday 18 November) that the food and drink stalls will be provided by local businessman Simon Ness, from Inner Circle Events, who also owns The Ballroom in Orange Street.

-The outlets will be Barney and the Pizza (artisan wood fired pizza, below), Heavenly Sausage (gourmet hot dogs with trimmings and sauces, main picture) and Hits the Spot (sweet and savoury crêpes with endless flavour combinations), along with the Christmas Cabin bar (bottom picture), which will stock local brands such as Chapel Down and Kentish Pip and a range of non-alcoholic drinks.
+The outlets will be Barney and the Pizza (artisan wood fired pizza), Heavenly Sausage (gourmet hot dogs with trimmings and sauces) and Hits the Spot (sweet and savoury crêpes with endless flavour combinations), along with the Christmas Cabin bar, which will stock local brands such as Chapel Down and Kentish Pip and a range of non-alcoholic drinks.

 Vegan options including pizzas, crepes, hot chocolate and other drinks will all be available.